python-trio/trio/docs/source/design.rst

 is interleaved and be sure that it's correct
 <https://glyph.twistedmatrix.com/2014/02/unyielding.html>`__.

+So an important question for an async I/O library is: how do we help the user manage these trade-offs?

-Trio's approach is informed by two further observations:
+Trio's answer is informed by two further observations:

 First, any time a task blocks (e.g., because it does an ``await sock.recv()`` but there's no data available to receive), that